ipdxco/job-summary-url-action/README.md

 If no inputs are provided, the action will calculate the URLs for the currently runnnig job.

+_NOTE_: `github.job`, the default for the `job` parameter, refers to the job ID rather than its' name.
+That's why it is quite likely you will have to provide the job name explicitly.
+See [the test](.github/workflows/test.yml) for example.

 ## Inputs

 | Name | Description | Required | Default |